rotki/rotki/docs/api.rst

 .. http:post:: /api/(version)/snapshots

    Doing either a PUT or a POST on this import endpoint will import database snapshot from the specified paths in the request body.
+   PUT expect paths to the files to be imported.
+POST expects the files to be uploaded as multipart/form-data.

    **Example Request**: